 Are we impressed?

 How could we not be?
 Landscape, cityscape and architecture photographers will absolutely love this new feature paired with the already excellent sensor in the a7R III - as long as they steer clear of (or clone out) moving objects in the scene.
-The increase in resolution and decrease in aliasing Pixel Shift brings is obvious in both our studio scene and real world result.
-It's frankly dramatic in the latter.
+Cloning out artifacts is made easier by the fact that you always have the four standard ARW files used to build the Pixel Shift file.

 * That said, this was still a high dynamic range scene that we exposed for the highlights and tone-mapped in post using Sony's 'Imaging Edge' software (the only option for processing Pixel Shift files at the moment).
 So shadows have been lifted many stops - yet remain noise free.
 You'll have to excuse the somewhat flat result, as we didn't have access to the tools we're used to to tonemap HDR images while retaining proper local contrast.
 More to come...